batect/batect/ROADMAP.md

 * make the last mile easier: pushing images and deploying applications
 * init containers: containers that must start, run and complete before a container can start (eg. populating a database with data)
 * some way to handle secrets easily
-* add support for `docker-sync` to improve I/O performance on OS X
+* add support for `docker-sync` to improve I/O performance on macOS